glhr/rasa_project/user_data/user_data.md

 - Hi
 - Hi Robot
 - Salutations, what may I call you?
+- Hello you !
+- Hey.
+How you doing?
+- Hello what is your name ?
+Are you ready to work for me
+- Hello!
+- Hallo

 ## intent:pick up
 - pickup the [yellow](object_color) [banana](object_name) from the table